-Therapy aims to strengthen and augment the parents’ efforts at raising their child or adolescent, not replace it.
-Working together with the parent, our therapists establish themselves as a champion for their child and as a guide to aright their child’s development; they help to get it back on track.
-Whether through traditional play therapy, interactive therapy or talk therapy for the older child, the therapist becomes the young patient’s trusted advisor and faithful liaison for getting “back onto the same page” with his or her concerned parents.
+Therapy aims to strengthen and augment the parents’ efforts at raising their children and adolescents, not replace them.
+Working together with the parent, our therapists establish themselves as a champion for their child and as a guide to help their child’s development; they help to get it back on track.
+Whether through traditional play therapy, interactive therapy, or talk therapy for the older child, the therapist becomes the young patient’s trusted advisor and faithful liaison for getting “back onto the same page” with his or her concerned parents.

 Common symptom clusters: ADHD and Oppositional Behavior, Eating Disorders, Major Depression, Obsessiveness, Self-Harm